ALLUOS/ALLUOS.github.io/_posts/2021-01-02-visualizations.md

 ### Achievements

 As part of the visual overhaul of the app, the medals awarded in the "Achievements" section have also been visualized.
 You get these for playing Escapeling frequently, for example.
-Previously, these were purely text-based, but now the player gets a picture of their current status sent to them.
+Previously, achievements were purely text-based, but now the player receives a picture of their current status.

 <img src="https://github.com/ALLUOS/ALLUOS.github.io/blob/semester-three/assets/images/visualizationsIMG06.png" alt="Figure 6: Image that the user gets when he has reached the status of an Admiral as part of the achievements" class="center">